JianFengH/chatbot-deploy/README.md

 # chatbot-deploy
-This project is to deploy applications.
+This project is conveinent for the environment of development and deployment.

 ## dev
 ```